Retired Not Out, Paul Chappell's Journal

 Today was chilly and because of my disappointment with the area I didn’t stay long.
 I should have taken time to walk along the canal past building four, to get some shots from the tow path back towards the pier.

-The photo below shows the closest the canal gets to Wigan.
-You can make out the roads on either side; both roads have two lanes.
+The photo below shows Wigan Pier building one, the closest the canal gets to the centre of Wigan.
+You can make out the roads on either side; both have two lanes and are very busy.

 Below is a photo of Trencherfield Mill.
 It’s on the Canalside across the road on the right.

-The Wikipedia page for the mill, tells us that the mill was powered by a 2,500hp steam engine.
+The Wikipedia page for the mill, tells us that it was powered by a 2,500hp steam engine.
 And, that the engine has been preserved and operates as a visitor attraction on selected dates.
 Though, according to the Wigan Museums website, it’s currently closed while they repair the roof.

 Tomorrow I’ll write about some of the pubs I visited.